TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/ES6/Index.rst

 ..  literalinclude:: _PageRendererJavaScriptLoading.php
     :caption: EXT:my_extension/Classes/SomeNamespace/SomeClass.php

-In Fluid template the `includeJavaScriptModules` property of the :html:`<f:be.pageRenderer>` ViewHelper may be used:
+In a Fluid template the `includeJavaScriptModules` property of the :html:`<f:be.pageRenderer>` ViewHelper may be used:

 ..  literalinclude:: _BackendFluidTemplate.html